 Two hours, half day, or full day.

-Delivered by Kelli Oberndorf, MHA, CPP, CPF
+Delivered by Kelli Oberndorf, MHA, CPC, CPF

-In this half-day workshop, your team will develop an understanding of how to cultivate curiosity within the workplace by asking questions, understanding one another, and and leading with curiosity during conflict.
+In this half-day workshop, your team will develop an understanding of how to cultivate curiosity within the workplace by asking questions, understanding one another, and leading with curiosity during conflict.

 Topics include: